BiscuitBobby/BoxUI-A_GUI_interface_for_Distrobox/README.md

 ## basic features:
 ### Box-UI provides the following basic features:
--Creating new distribution containers
+- Creating new distribution containers

--Starting and stopping distro containers
+- Starting and stopping distro containers

--Deleting existing containers
+- Deleting existing containers
 ## General Info:
--Easily resizable without usability issues
+- Easily resizable without usability issues

--Tested on i3, Sway, Gnome and KDE plasme
+- Tested on i3, Sway, Gnome and KDE plasme

--This app has only been tested extensively with Konsole and Fedora
+- This app has only been tested extensively with Konsole and Fedora

 -**Note that Box-UI is not affiliated with Distrobox in any way**

 ## Known issues:
--It may hang while downloading container data when creating a new distro container for the first time.
+- It may hang while downloading container data when creating a new distro container for the first time.

--Creation of an OpenSuse-leap container does not work so the user will have to refer to the distrobox documentation to create it manually
+- Creation of an OpenSuse-leap container does not work so the user will have to refer to the distrobox documentation to create it manually

--While initializing a new container, it may sometimes look stuck, but closing and reopening the application fixes the issue.
+- While initializing a new container, it may sometimes look stuck, but closing and reopening the application fixes the issue.

 ![image](https://user-images.githubusercontent.com/87699062/229925138-fe76828a-f1c7-4981-96ab-bbcd82e89193.png)